yh-hust/VisuRiddles/README.md

 # VisuRiddles
-VisuRiddles: Fine-grained Perception is an important thing for Multimodal Large Models in Complex Reasoning
+VisuRiddles: Fine-grained Perception as a Primary Bottleneck for Multimodal Large Models in Complex Reasoning

 **A Challenging Visual Benchmark for Evaluating Puzzle Reasoning Capabilities in Multimodal Large Models!**